byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Operation: Multi-Statements**

 As a method to minimize restating common sub-contexts over and over again inside of context expressions shared by multiple statements, brackets can be used to tie multiple operations to a single context expression, whereby statements inside of the brackets will treat modules that match the outside expression as their root module.
-Since what's inside the brackets is yet more Tridy statements nested recursively, they can include their own localized context expressions or be multi-statements themselves, so long as the first statement follows an opening bracket (`{`) and a closing bracket (`}`) follows the last nested statement per degree of nesting.
+Since what's inside the brackets is yet more Tridy statements nested recursively, they can include their own localized context expressions or be multi-statements themselves, so long as the first statement follows an opening bracket ( `{` ) and a closing bracket ( `}` ) follows the last nested statement per degree of nesting.

 As an important aspect of multi-statements, the nested Tridy statements provided inside the brackets are created *prior* to the modules being placed in the database.
 What this means, inevitably, is that statements provided through multi-statements exhibit a unique property whereby they are **context-locked**, meaning that context expressions inside of these nested statements have no view of the database outside the matched modules until the full, unnested statement has already been executed, and yet, nested statements are executed prior to their parent statement being executed.
 Thus, context operators like `@child` and `@descend` have no ability to extend outside of it (nor would any context operation).

-The function of this is similar to a `chroot` directive that is found in many Unix-based systems, and which is most often used to provide security by completely restricting access outside of the directory masquerading as a root.
+The function of this is similar to a `chroot` directive that is found in many Unix-based systems, and which is most often used to provide security by completely restricting access outside of the directory masquerading as the root directory.
 Likewise, it can do the same here around context, providing a limited scope in which any number of Tridy statements can exist without be able to access the wider database.

 ```
 # Before